pduran5/CCNA/marp/CCNA2v7 Module 4 Inter-VLAN Routing.md

 ---

-# 3. Inter-VLAN Routing on a Layer 3 Switch
+# 3️⃣ ⭐ Inter-VLAN Routing on a Layer 3 Switch

 - Modern method that uses **Layer 3 / Multilayer Switches** and SVIs.
-- SVI created for each VLAN.
+- SVI created for each VLAN ➡️ `interface vlan 10`
 - Convert a Layer 2 switchport to a Layer 3 interface (**routed port**).
 - **Advantages:**
   - 🚅 Much faster than RoaS.
   - No need for external links from the switch to the router.
-  - Not limited to 1 link ➡️ EtherChannels as trunk links betweeen switches
+  - Not limited to 1 link ➡️ EtherChannels as trunk links between switches
   - Latency much lower.
-  - More commonly deployed in a Campus LAN than router.
+  - **More commonly deployed in a Campus LAN than router.**
 - **Disavantage:** 💵 Layer 3 Switches are more expensive.

 ---

-# 3. L3 Switch Routing Config
+# 3️⃣ L3 Switch Routing Config

 ```
 D1(config)# vlan 10